Jason Heyward Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in the league.
+- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in the league.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.96).
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (5.02).

-- The Reds rank 21st in baseball in home runs given up (74 total, 1.2 per game).

-- Weaver (1-2 with a 5.36 ERA and 42 strikeouts in 43 2/3 innings pitched) gets the start for the Reds, his ninth of the season.
+- Reds pitchers combine to surrender 79 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

+- The Reds will send Ashcraft (3-4) to the mound to make his 13th start of the season.
+He is 3-4 with a 6.64 ERA and 49 strikeouts through 62 1/3 innings pitched.

-- In his last outing on Wednesday against the Boston Red Sox, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering seven hits.
+- His most recent time out came on Saturday against the Milwaukee Brewers, when the righty tossed four innings, surrendering 10 earned runs while allowing nine hits.

-- The 29-year-old has amassed an ERA of 5.36, with 8.7 strikeouts per nine innings, in eight games this season.
-Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.